gabriel/NACrypto/README.md

 NACrypto
 =========

-You should be using NAChloride which is a wrapper around libsodium.
+You should be using [NAChloride](https://github.com/gabriel/NAChloride) (libsodium/NaCl).
 This is for advanced crypto only.

 The following use Apple's CommonCrypto framework: